Personal Finance Basics

 What is a good credit score to buy a house?

 If you’re looking to buy a house, lenders usually look for a borrower’s FICO credit score to fall within the 600 to 850 range.
-That range spans “fair” to “excellent” borrowers, so there is plenty of opportunity for borrowers who don’t have the best credit score.
+That range spans “fair” to “excellent” borrowers, so there’s plenty of opportunity for borrowers who don’t have the best credit score.
 Remember that all lenders are different, so some may be looking for higher credit scores than others.
 The required credit score may also depend on the type of mortgage loan you’re applying for.

 What is a good credit score to rent an apartment?